yonkahlon/Zenject/README.md

 }
 ```

 The trigger class is used to invoke the signal event.
+We make the trigger a separate class so that we can control which classes can trigger the signal and which classes can listen on the signal separately.

 Note that the Signal base class is defined within the Zenject.Commands namespace.

 Signals are declared in an installer like this: